d-ronin/d-ronin.github.io/_docs/development-setup/tracking-development-with-git.md

 git merge pr/1100
 ```

-to get source code of next with PR's 1000 and 1100 applied for testing.
+to get source code of next with PRs 1000 and 1100 applied for testing.

 ## Set your user information